Collecting from Microsoft Windows using WEC/WEF¶

 Process is case-sensitive

-Make sure to CAPITALIZE anything you see capitalized in our examples (such as host/lmio-collector.domain.int@DOMAIN.INT
+Make sure to CAPITALIZE anything you see capitalized in our examples (such as host/lmio-collector.domain.int@DOMAIN.INT).

 It has to be CAPITALIZED even if your domain contains lowercase letters.

-The keytab file host-lmio-collector.keytab
+The keytab file host-lmio-collector.keytab is created.

 1.4.
 Create a http principal name